nimorga/SpaceShmup-Project-3/README.md

 ## Enhancements

 ### Description
-- **Score Counter:** We have added a score counter for the game in the top right corner to track the players progress and points.
+- **Score Counter:** We have added a score counter for the game in the top left corner to track the player's points.
 Listed below are the enemies and their point values:
   - Enemy_0 = 100
   - Enemy_1 = 100
   - Enemy_2 = 250